 The need for accurate and reliable navigation techniques for micro air vehicles plays an important part in enabling autonomous operation.
-Traditional navigation systems typically rely on periodic GPS updates and provide little benefit when operating indoors or in other similarly shielded environments.
-Moreover, direct integration of the onboard inertial measurement unit (IMU) data stream often results in substantial drift errors yielding virtually unusable positional information.
+Traditional navigation systems typically rely on periodic global positioning system updates and provide little benefit when operating indoors or in other similarly shielded environments.
+Moreover, direct integration of the onboard inertial measurement unit data stream often results in substantial drift errors yielding virtually unusable positional information.
 This paper presents a new strategy for obtaining an accurate navigation solution for the special case of a micro hopping air vehicle, beginning from some known location and heading, using only one triaxial accelerometer and one triaxial gyroscope.
-Utilising the unique dynamics of the hopping vehicle, a piece-wise navigation solution is constructed by selectively integrating the inertial data stream for only those short periods of time while the vehicle is airborne.
-Inter-hop data post-processing and sensor bias recalibration are also used to further improve estimation accuracy.
+Utilizing the unique dynamics of the hopping vehicle, a piece-wise navigation solution is constructed by selectively integrating the inertial data stream for only those short periods of time while the vehicle is airborne.
+Interhop data post processing and sensor bias recalibration are also used to further improve estimation accuracy.
 To assess the performance of the proposed algorithm, a series of tests were conducted in which the estimated vehicle position following a sequence of 10 consecutive hops was compared with measurements from an optical motion-capture system.
 On average, the final estimated vehicle position was within 0.70 m or just over 6% from its actual location based on a total traveled distance of approximately 11 m.
+[DOI: 10.1115/1.4007975]